Heart and Vascular Care

 A: It uses targeted energy to reduce kidney nerve activity, helping lower blood pressure when drugs aren’t enough.
 More on benefits and risks inside.

-- Hypertension raises heart and stroke risk
+- High blood pressure raises heart and stroke risk.

-- RDN is catheter-based and usually outpatient
+- RDN is catheter-based and usually outpatient.

-- Follow-up care and blood pressure tracking explained
+- Follow-up care and blood pressure tracking explained.

 According to the Centers for Disease Control and Prevention, nearly half of all adults have hypertension, or high blood pressure, and only a fourth have it under control.